-Most of the Southwestern Michigan Colleges' instructional buildings are closed from 11:00 p.m. until 8:00 a.m.
+Most of the Southwestern Michigan Colleges's instructional buildings are closed from 11:00 p.m. until 8:00 a.m.
 Monday through Thursday and after 5:00 on Fridays.
-The Dowagiac campus is closed weekends except during classes and special events.
-Buildings are locked and secured when either or both college campuses are officially closed.
 Hours of operation of the Learning Center in the Fred L. Mathews Library and Conference Center Building vary during the year and are posted.
-The Student

-Activities Center is generally open evenings and weekends.
+The Student Activities Center is generally open evenings and weekends.
 Other than posted hours, these buildings are secured and only accessible to appropriate and qualified college employees through keyed entrance.